-0506 French Language II (1 High School Credit) 0706 Spanish Language II (1 High School Credit) 0906 Italian Language II (1 High School Credit)
+0506 French Language II (1 High School Credit)

+0706 Spanish Language II (1 High School Credit)

+0906 Italian Language II (1 High School Credit)
-Prerequisite: Successful completion of the Level 1 course of the same language

-Level II students increase their ability to understand and speak or comprehend through reading a wider range of topics, in addition to acquiring new grammatical and syntactical structures and idioms.
-Depending on language, emphasis is placed upon the acquisition of vocabulary needed for the functional completion of everyday topics, through readings in the target language.
+Prerequisite: Successful completion of the Level 1 course of the same language syntactical acquisition of vocabulary needed for the functional completion of everyday topics, through readings in the target language.
 Vocabulary as well as cultural and daily life topics from previous levels are reinforced and expanded upon.
 Students will take a district-level final exam at the end of this course.